dangarmol/web-development-notes-fcc/README.md

-# FreeCodeCamp Stuff
+# FreeCodeCamp Web Development Projects

-A place to keep all of my solutions to the FreeCodeCamp exercises and projects.
-I will attempt to get every certification available on the website.
+A place to keep all of my solutions to the FreeCodeCamp exercises and projects for web development.
+The Python certifications and exercises are on a separate repository.